 Classic Greek Moussaka Recipe

-Love the potatoes on the bottom of this moussaka recipe!
-I was amazed by how little time I needed to prepare the moussaka: I really though it took much longer.
-This is dish that you can easily prepare a day in advance.
+How I love the potatoes on the bottom of the moussaka!
+I was amazed by how little time I needed to prepare the moussaka: I really though it would take much longer.
+You can easily prepare this is a dish a day in advance.
 I prefer to let the moussaka rest and chill in the fridge overnight and bake it the day after but this is optional of course.

-Result in the end: a highly flavorful moussaka with some gorgeous soft layers of fried potato, eggplant, tomato minced meat and that creamy béchamel sauce with a crunchy cheese crust on top… We loved it.
-Excellent recipe!
+Result in the end: a highly flavorful moussaka with some gorgeous soft layers of fried potato, eggplant, tomato minced meat.
+Not to mention that creamy béchamel sauce with a crunchy cheese crust on top…

 Best moussaka recipe in the world!